AirTags: Will we have to wait until 2021 for Apple's Tile-competitor?

-Apple's upcoming virtual product launch will kick off on Oct.
-13 at 10 a.m.
+Apple's next virtual product launch event will kick off Tuesday at 10 a.m.
 PT (1 p.m.
 ET, 6 p.m.
 BST) in Apple Park.
+(Here's how to watch Apple's livestream.)
 We're mainly expecting to see the iPhone 12, but there's still hope for some other surprises including Apple's long-rumored smart tracker tag competitor, thought to be called AirTags.

-If AirTags don't appear at the Oct.
-13 event, we could see them at Apple's rumored November event, when the tech giant is expected to announce the first Mac laptop with Apple Silicon.
+If AirTags don't appear at today's event, we could see them at Apple's rumored November event, when the tech giant is expected to announce the first Mac laptop with Apple Silicon.
 Otherwise, it might not happen until March 2021, by tech analyst Jon Prosser's estimations.

 The AirTag tech was hinted at in the code for iOS 13 last summer, but rumors were circulating even before that software arrived.